Knovíz culture: Funerary rites

 The predominant funeral rite of the Knovíz culture is cremation, which is found in the earliest graves, and is also found less commonly in the preceding Tumulus culture.
 Burials typically take the form of a flat grave without a covering mound, with remains placed in a pit and usually in a single urn, which is often an amphora-shaped container.
 In some urns, a hole was pierced, which was probably related to the conception of the afterlife, perhaps an "opening for the soul".
 In addition to cremation graves, skeletal inhumations are also found, which are an "exceptional phenomenon", and appear to have been reserved mostly for men, sometimes children, and rarely women.

 Burials under tumuli are found.
 Large graves with bronze vessels, swords, and axes, as well as horse-drawn vehicles are found at Žatec, separated from a group of uniform graves.

 Hrala considers it likely that a certain fraction of the population was not buried at all.

 Knovíz culture urnfields are generally small, usually with less than a few dozen graves.
 A site near Ctiněves is one of the largest, with over 500 urn burials.
 Swords are only rarely found as grave goods.

 Skeletons are often found disarticulated or partially articulated with the bones artificially modified, with signs that the flesh has been removed with tools.

 The practice of burning the dead and placing their remains in urns may represent a shift towards marking a clearer distinction between the living and the dead, perhaps in response to the practice of human sacrifice in the late Bronze Age.
 In the Knovíz culture, this shift in funerary rite was not universal and many individuals did not receive a ritual funeral.

 Animal burials

 At a site at Březno two puppies are buried in the same grave.

 Cannibalism

-There is some evidence that the Knovíz culture may have practiced cannibalism.
+Evidence from human remains has been interpreted as indicating that the Knovíz culture may have practiced cannibalism.
 A large number of human bones are found "split, crushed, broken and charred" at Knovíz, which may indicate that human flesh was eaten by the people of this culture, apparently not due to shortage of food.
 Czech anthropologist Jindřich Matiegka believed that the Knoviz people "relished" both their enemies and their own kinfolk.
+These interpretations of the archaeological evidence have been criticized as unsubstantiated by the archaeologist Heidi Peter-Röcher.